MicrosoftDocs/learn/learn-pr/azure-developer/javascript-deploy-expressjs-app-service/includes/1-introduction.md

 ## Your task: deploy the web app to Azure App Service

-In this module, you are a web developer or devops engineer who needs to deploy a web app to Azure.
-As an experienced developer, new to Azure, you will learn how to deploy and configure the Azure resources needed to securely deploy the web app.
+In this module, you're a web developer or devops engineer who needs to deploy a web app to Azure.
+As an experienced developer, new to Azure, you'll learn how to deploy and configure the Azure resources needed to securely deploy the web app.

 ## What is the web app?